nmfisher/flutter_filament/README.md

 - Note also need to specifically build imageio/png/tinyexr
 - if release build, then need to comment out -fno-exceptions

+# MacOS

+If you want to load assets from local paths, you will need to disable the sandbox.

+In Xcode, select your target project, click "Signing & Capabilities" and delete the Debug & Profile sandbox entry.

 # Linux specific

 (Fedora 34)